Delaware Senate approves $1 minimum wage increase

-DOVER, Del. — The Democrat-led state Senate has narrowly passed a bill raising Delaware’s minimum wage after narrowly defeating similar legislation earlier this year.
+DOVER, Del. — The Democrat-led state Senate has narrowly passed a bill raising Delaware’s minimum wage after barely defeating similar legislation earlier this year.

 The bill was approved 11-to-10 on Saturday on a strict party line vote.
 It now goes to the House, which is also controlled by Democrats.